Naemul of Silla

-Naemul of Silla (died 402) (r.
+Naemul (died 402) (r.
 356–402) was the 17th ruler of the Korean kingdom of Silla.
 He was the nephew of King Michu.
 He married Michu's daughter, Lady Boban.
-He is given the title Isageum, the same one borne by earlier rulers, in the Samguk Sagi; he is given the title Maripgan, borne by later rulers, in the Samguk Yusa.
+He is given the title Isageum, the same one borne by earlier rulers, in the Samguk sagi; he is given the title Maripgan, borne by later rulers, in the Samguk yusa.
 He is the first to bear the title Maripgan in any record.
+The name can be read Namul or Namil (那密).

 He is also the first king to appear by name in Chinese records.
 It appears that there was a great influx of Chinese culture into Silla in his period, and that the widespread use of Chinese characters began in his time.
 Naemul sent a tribute mission to the king of Early Jin in 381.
-This envoy visited Early Jin with the help of Goguryeo.
+This envoy, Widu (衛頭) visited Early Jin with the help of Goguryeo.
+In response to a question by Fu Jian, Widu stated that the name of country had changed (to Silla).

 In this tribute, Goguryeo represents Silla as a subordinate to Goguryeo.
-However, Silla acknowledges this because Goguryeo is needed to guard against Gaya-Japan Alliance.
+However, Silla acknowledges this because Goguryeo was needed to guard against Baekje-Gaya-Japan Alliance.

 Naemul's later reign was troubled by recurrent invasions by Wa Japan and the northern Malgal tribes.
 This began with a massive Japanese incursion in 364, which was repulsed with great loss of life.